-For 2020-21:
+For 2021-22:

-- not all jurisdictions submitted data to the NAP NBEDS: - the proportion of total patient service events reported to the NAP NBEDS range from 77% to 100% across jurisdictions that reported at least some data to the NAP NBEDS - Tasmania, the Australian Capital Territory and the Northern Territory provided 100% of service events to the NAP NBEDS - South Australia did not provide data to the NAP NBEDS. - there is variation among states and territories in admission practices (AIHW 2017) and also in the types of services provided for non-admitted patients in a hospital setting that must be taken into account when interpreting the data in the NNAP(el)D - the sex of the patient was "not stated/inadequately described" for 54,615 service events and "other" for 14,795 service events - the patient's date of birth was not reported for 0.02% of service events (41,014) and therefore the age of the patient could not be determined - the Indigenous status of the patient was not reported for 4% of service events (1.4 million).
-In addition, the quality of the data reported for Indigenous status in non-admitted patient settings has not been formally assessed, so caution should be used when interpreting these data - the patient's area of usual residence was not reported for 4% of service events (1.6 million), and therefore, the patient's remoteness area and socioeconomic status group could not be determined - service request source was not reported for 11% of service events (3.9 million).
+- not all jurisdictions submitted data to the NAP NBEDS: - the proportion of total patient service events reported to the NAP NBEDS range from 59% to 100% across jurisdictions that reported at least some data to the NAP NBEDS - Tasmania, the Australian Capital Territory and the Northern Territory provided 100% of service events to the NAP NBEDS - there is variation among states and territories in admission practices (AIHW 2017) and also in the types of services provided for non-admitted patients in a hospital setting that must be taken into account when interpreting the data in the NNAP(el)D - the sex of the patient was "not stated/inadequately described" and "other" for 396,152 service events - the patient's date of birth was not reported for 0.2% of service events (79,483) and therefore the age of the patient could not be determined - the Indigenous status of the patient was not reported for 9% of service events (4 million).
+In addition, the quality of the data reported for Indigenous status in non-admitted patient settings has not been formally assessed, so caution should be used when interpreting these data - the patient's area of usual residence was not reported for 4% of service events (2 million), and therefore, the patient's remoteness area and socioeconomic status group could not be determined - service request source was not reported for 15.6% of service events (3.9 million).

-Fluctuating coverage between 2014-15 and 2020-21
+Fluctuating coverage between 2015-16 and 2021-22